ivanmvh/Database-based-on-Diagram/README.md

 This repository includes files with plain SQL that can be used to recreate a database:

 - Use schema.sql to create all tables.
-- Use data.sql to populate tables with sample data.
-- Check queries.sql for examples of queries that can be run on a newly created database.
-Important note: this file might include queries that make changes in the database (e.g., remove records).
-Use them responsibly!

 ### Setup